 This Chickpea Cookie Dough recipe is unlike anything you’ve ever had before!
-Filled with wholesome ingredients but equally as satisfying as your store bought Nestle Tollhouse, it’s a recipe you can get behind serving to your entire family (morning, noon and night!)
+Filled with wholesome ingredients but equally as satisfying as your store bought Nestle Tollhouse cookie dough (and totally safe to consume), it’s a recipe you can get behind serving to your entire family (morning, noon, and night!)
 Plus, it’s so easy to customize for holidays and bring some good-for-you cheer to the dessert table!

 A recipe that both kids and adults will enjoy, this Chickpea Cookie Dough is soon to be a family-favorite!